 - Loosen Outlet From Box: With your Phillips screwdriver, turn out the screws holding the outlet in place.
 Do not remove the wires.
 Carefully pull the outlet out of the box.
 Usually, outlets will extend a few inches from the box.

 - Turn Outlet Around: Gently turn the outlet around 180 degrees so that it is now "right."
-Caution: be very careful when you turn the wires, so that you do not dislodge any connections.
+Be very careful when you turn the wires, so that you do not dislodge any connections.
 If it is hard to turn the outlet and the wires are binding, you should completely disconnect the outlet, turn the outlet around, and then rewire it.

 - Verify Connections: Because turning the outlet creates stress on the wire-to-outlet connections, verify that they are still solid.
 Fix any loose connections by tightening the wire nuts.